tsproggg/pingpong-no-os/README.md

 docker run -p 5900:5900 ping-pong-no-os
 ```

 After running the the both cases, you can connect to the game using a VNC client.
 The default VNC port is 5900.
-You can use any VNC client of your choice to connect to the game, but we only tested it with [TigerVNC](https://tigervnc.org/).
+You can use any VNC client of your choice to connect to the game, but we only tested it with [TigerVNC](https://tigervnc.org/) and [RealVNC Viewer](https://www.realvnc.com/en).

 ## Small Demo